Non-locally modular regular types in classifiable theories: Constructible, minimal models over realizations of non-locally modular types

-Now suppose $M\preceq N$ are arbitrary such that $b\in N$, $\tp(b/M)$ is regular and not locally modular, and $N$ is dominated by $b$ over $M$.
-Consider the pair $(N,M)$ in a language with a predicate $U$ for $M$.
+Now suppose $M$ is arbitrary.
+Choose any $N\supseteq Mb$ that is dominated by $b$ over $M$.
+By Proposition~\ref{regmin}(2), $N$ is minimal over $Mb$.
+To show that $N$ is constructible over $Mb$, consider the pair $(N,M)$ in a language with a predicate $U$ for $M$.
 Take a countable elementary substructure in the pair language, $(N',M')\preceq (N,M)$ with $b\in N'$.
 It follows that, in the original language, $N'$ and $M$ are independent over $M'$.